FAQ

-Basically, estate planning involves safely transferring your property and other financial assets to your family and loved ones in the event of death.
+Basically, estate planning involves safely transferring your property and other financial assets to your family and loved ones in the event of death and ensuring that the assets are protected in the event that the family member is sued or goes through a divorce.
 A will is the most common document associated with estate planning and it is critical to plan your estate with professional attorneys who understand your values and long term goals for your property and wealth.
-It can also involve living irrevocable trust, general/durable power of attorney, healthcare power of attorney, and living wills.
+It can also involve revocable living trust, general/durable power of attorney, healthcare power of attorney, and living wills.

 Everybody needs an estate plan, regardless of wealth.
 In most of the cases discussed below, wealth is not the driving factor of your estate plan; it is more about the assurance that you will have control over who gets all of your “stuff” and when.